-We were delighted to once again be invited to take part in the Christingle Service at All Saint's Church in Driffield on Advent Sunday in aid of the Driffield branch of the Children's Society.
+We were delighted every year to be invited to help lead the Christingle Service at All Saint's Church in Driffield on Advent Sunday in aid of the Driffield branch of the Children's Society.

-Our Year 2 children were asked to write and lead the prayers, They focused their thoughts on what were there hopes for children growing up in the future.
+Our Year 2 children write and lead the prayers, They focus their thoughts on what were there hopes for children growing up in the future.

 Click on the link to read their prayers: Christingle Prayers

 Christingle celebrations are named after the Christingles that are lit during the service.
 Christingles are made from an orange decorated with red tape, sweets and a candle.
 Find out more about the meaning of each element of the Christingle below.

 Each piece of the Christingle holds special symbolism to help children understand the importance of Jesus and the Gospel, and its relevance at Christmas time.